nia-00/UCF_REU_SmartHome_2021/Simulation Files/README.md

 of each line is a number, representing the number of seconds the house should remain in the current state.

+In order to make the simulation files more readable, we have added commenting capabilities.
+To signal that a line is a comment instead of a command, start the line with "* ".
+The space after the asterisk is necessary.

 The appliances are referred to by name however, the doors and windows are referred to using nicknames.
 The nicknaming convention is as follows:
 - The first letter designates whether we are referring to a door (d) or window (w).